apache/druid/docs/api-reference/service-status-api.md

 Retrieves the Druid version, loaded extensions, memory used, total memory, and other useful information about the individual service.

+To retrieve the service information of other services, query the individual port of each service.
+On a local configuration, refer to this [table](#common) for the port numbers.

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->